 Cultural Navigators in Colorado

-Denver Health Refugee Clinic, Colorado Department of Public Health and Environment (CDPHE), and a non-profit organization Immunize Colorado, partnered to outreach to a cohort of refugee arrivals to provide missed vaccinations through patient navigators.
+Denver Health Refugee Clinic, Colorado Department of Public Health and Environment (CDPHE), the Denver Health Refugee, Immigrant, and Migrant (RIM) Navigation Program and a non-profit organization Immunize Colorado, partnered to outreach to a cohort of refugee arrivals to provide missed vaccinations through patient navigators.
 A culturally-matched refugee patient navigator initially contacted refugee families to link them to appointments to receive any needed vaccinations at the federally-qualified health center (FQHC).
 Barriers, including transportation, access to appointments, and any questions about the need for vaccinations or safety to come to the clinic during the pandemic, were addressed and tracked through standard scripting in the FQHC's electronic medical record.
 Outreach incorporated education on influenza vaccination and linkage to influenza vaccine clinics.
 Currently, outreach has focused on linking RIM populations identified in the Denver Health and Hospitals EMR to COVID-19 vaccinations.

 Partnering with Community Health Workers in Utah